Monthly fishing forecast for Siesta Key

 Extreme low tides offer opportunities for anglers who enjoy sight fishing for redfish.
 The area on the east side, north of Long Bar is very shallow with many small potholes, resulting in idea conditions to find tailing reds.
 The flats off of the Ringling Mansion and Buttonwood Harbor are also good spots to fish.
 Scented soft plastic baits, weedless gold spoons, and live shrimp are the preferred baits.
 Siesta Key fishing forecast.

-March Siesta Key monthly fishing forecast
+March fishing forecast for Siesta Key

 March is a great month to fish in Sarasota.
 It is the first month of spring, both on the calendar and outside.
-The list of available species is long; snook, redfish, trout, pompano, cobia, king and Spanish mackerel, sheepshead, flounder, snapper, grouper, jack crevelle, and sharks just to name a few.
+The list of available species is long; snook, redfish, trout, pompano, cobia, king and Spanish mackerel, sheepshead, flounder, snapper, grouper, jack crevalle, and sharks just to name a few.

 Big Pass and New Pass will be very productive this month, particularly when the water is clean.
 Often times the tide is low in the morning, making the passes a great place to start off a trip and bend some rods.
 Ladyfish are usually thick, with bluefish, mackerel, and pompano mixed in.
 Live bait will work, but this is a great situation to cast artificial lures.
 Fish in the passes are usually actively feeding and can be seen busting baits on the surface.
-Gold Cotee grubs on a ¼ ounce jig head and (08) Rapala X-Raps are two effective lures.
+Grubs on a ¼ ounce jig head and (08) Rapala X-Raps are two effective lures.
 The sheepshead run will peak this month.
 Just about any structure near either pass will hold these tasty critters.
 A live shrimp fished on the bottom should result in a fish dinner pretty easily.

 Speckled trout will be schooled up over deep grass flats throughout the entire area.
 Incoming tides are best, but as long as the water is moving the fish will bite.
 A live shrimp under a noisy cork is a proven trout slayer.
 Jigs, spoons, and plugs will fool many fish, too.
 Pompano, mackerel, ladyfish, bluefish, jacks, and a stray cobia will also be encountered when fishing over the grass flats.
 These are large areas, the key to success is to keep moving until fish are located, do not spend too much time in one spot if it is not producing.

 Snook will move out of their winter retreats on their way out to the Gulf to spawn.
 Any structure with a depth change is a likely place to catch a snook.
 Docks, bridges, and oyster bars are all very productive, especially those with some current.
 Plugs and scented soft plastic baits are the top choices, along with a large hand-picked shrimp.
 Fishing the area bridges at night is a great way to catch a bunch of snook.
-Free-lined live shrimp, artificial shrimp and plugs work well.
-Fly fisherman will score using any small white baitfish pattern.
+Free-lined live shrimp, artificial shrimp, and plugs work well.
+Fly fisherman will score using any small white bait fish pattern.
 Remember, snook season is closed, handle the fish with care and release them unharmed.

 Anglers who prefer to sight fish in very shallow water will do well working the expansive flats up in north Sarasota Bay from the Moorings north to Longboat Pass on the west side and Ringling north to Tidy Island on the east side.
 The flat north of Long Bar is a top spot; lush grass and numerous potholes attract the fish.
 Reds, snook, and large trout will hide in the potholes.
 Gulp!
 Shrimp and soft plastic baits on a 1/8 ounce jig head worked slowly through the holes will entice strikes.
 Weedless gold spoons are a great bait to use when prospecting or when the fish are scattered, anglers can cover a lot of water quickly with these lures.

-April Siesta Key monthly Fishing Forecast
+April Siesta Key fishing forecast

 Big Pass and New Pass will be alive with fish migrating in and out of the bay this month.
 Spanish mackerel, bluefish, pompano, and ladyfish should be plentiful.
 Pompano prefer a small white or chartreuse jig bounced along the bottom while the mackerel are often found higher in the water column or breaking on the surface.
 There is nothing more exciting than casting a surface plug on light tackle or a fly into a feeding frenzy!

 Action on the deep flats will be very good for speckled trout, pompano, Spanish mackerel, bluefish, and ladyfish.
 The best flats to fish will be from Siesta Drive north to Long Bar.
 Flats that are near both passes will be especially productive.
-A ¼ ounce Cotee jig in gold, olive, or rootbeer is a great lure to prospect with; a lot of water can be covered and just about every species will hit it.
+A ¼ ounce jig in gold, white, olive, or rootbeer is a great lure to prospect with; a lot of water can be covered and just about every species will hit it.
 Rapala X-Raps work very well when surface activity is seen, they also are a great lure to troll slowly and locate schools of fish.
 Silver and gold spoons are another good choice.
 Live bait works very well, too.
 There should be plenty of whitebait to net up and of course a live shrimp free lined or fished under a noisy float is a deadly technique.

 Shallow water anglers will do well targeting the flats up north of Long Bar on the east side and north of the Moorings on the west side.
 A low, incoming tide is preferred, flood tides make locating fish more difficult.
 Weedless gold spoons, scented soft plastics, and topwater plugs also work well in shallow water.
 Expect to find snook, redfish, and large gator trout in the holes.

 The area between Siesta Drive and Blackburn Point will be good for snook as they migrate out towards the beach to spawn.
 Any point, oyster bar, dock, or creek mouth that drops off into deeper water is a likely spot to try.
 High, outgoing tides are best.
 Plugs cover a lot of water and result in vicious strikes while jigs require more patience but will fool more redfish along with snook.
-Don’t be surprised when a big jack crevelle or trout inhales an offering meant for a snook or red.
+Don’t be surprised when a big jack crevalle or trout inhales an offering meant for a snook or red.

 May is a transition month in Sarasota.
 Although the calendar says it is still spring, by late May it will definitely feel like summer time.
 Pelagic species such as king and Spanish mackerel will have migrated north, inshore fishing will be best early and late, and giant tarpon will invade the inshore Gulf of Mexico, a sure sign that summer is here!